westerndigitalcorporation/swerv-ISS/README.md

 # Running Whisper

-Running whisper with -h or --help will print a brief descrption of all the command line options.
+Running whisper with -h or --help will print a brief description of all the command line options.
 To run a RISCV program, prog, in whisper, one would issue the Linux command: